-Discussion paper: Criminalising coercive control in South Australia - implications for the LGBTIQA+ community
+Discussion paper: Criminalising coercive control in South Australia

 Introduction

 We are seeking your expertise and views about how legislating against coercive control in South Australia will impact the LGBTIQA+ community and how we can most effectively support the LGBTIQA+ community in this space.
 This paper provides a brief overview of the research and the key issues raised through previous consultation with South Australian stakeholders about the proposed legislation over 2022.